erupt321/ruptchat/README.md

 	to force your current font and setup to calibrate again.
 Also if you are using a non-monospace font and spaces are showing up as blocks, then turn off the enhancedwhitespace option and then run calibrate again and this will recalibrate the menu click settings without the enhancedwhitespace.
+	Activating Bold or Italic will usually require a re-calibration.

 **Templates**